-This is the 3rd art project with our young people and based on their feedback, we have developed this project.
+This is the 3rd art project with our young people, we have developed this project, based on the feedback gathered in the previous trails.
 The young people expressed an interest in being involved in more physical, hands on processes and specifically mentioned that they would like to do something that they had never experienced before.

 Stockport Art Trail 3 has a number of different outcomes, from Urban Art through to decorative ironwork, all of which have been created by local young people.
 The wider community have been involved through consultation and design and have contributed stories of their experiences of living and working in the area that have inspired the artworks.